hannybear88/SQL-Challenge-Employee-Tracker/README.md

 - THEN I am prompted to select an employee to update and their new role and this information is updated in the database

  ## Usage

+ IF you would like to use this application, open the command-line, make sure you are in the directory you want to be in, once you are in that directory run the command "node server.js", answer the following questions prompted to you, be sure to enter required fields and select from optional additional fields when available, once you have completed the prompt then select "Exit" from the list and you will exited from the application.

  - When the application starts, then the user is presented with the following options listed below:

     * View All Departments